 - Truffle Mixture Too Hard: Let it sit at room temperature for a few minutes to soften slightly.

 - Uneven Truffle Size: For consistent truffle size, use a small ice cream scoop or a measuring spoon.
 This helps ensure uniformity in size and appearance.

 Do you have a favorite truffle flavor or a special twist of your own?
 Share in the comments!

 Interested in also making some Rum balls?
 Here is a recipe.

-- 1 lb 2 oz dark chocolate finely chopped, bittersweet, with over 66% cocoa solids
+- 18 ounces chocolate finely chopped bittersweet, with over 60% cocoa solids

 - 6 tablespoons unsalted butter cut into cubes and at room temperature

-- Place the heavy cream and sugar in a saucepan and bring to a boil.
+- Place the heavy whipping cream in a saucepan and bring to a simmer.
+Do not boil.